HunterTTP/ActionCooldown/README.md

 # ActionCooldown
-A Spigot plugin for Minecraft which can set a cooldown for any player action
+A Spigot plugin for Minecraft which can set a cooldown for certain player actions

+Cooldowns currently available:
+-Placing Blocks
+-Breaking Blocks
+-Attacking mobs/players